xOrbitxal/xOrbitxal/README.md

 - 👋 Hi, I’m Isaac Ororho
 - 👀 I’m interested in Front End development and is currentley my goal to be an extremly sucsessful developer!
-- 🌱 I’m currently learning Java, JavaScript CSS and React.
+- 🌱 I’m currently learning Java, JavaScript CSS and React HTML.
 Much more to come in the future!!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: